ligato/docs/docs/user-guide/concepts.md

 The second operation is marked as `DERIVED` (an internal VPP agent designation), and `WAS-PENDING` meaning the cached value can be resolved.
 This operation shows that the interface was added to the bridge domain as defined in the bridge domain configuration.

-The last operation is marked `WAS-PENDING` as well and represents the FIB entry that was cached until now.
-Since the bridge domain and interface dependencies are fulfilled, the FIB entry was configured.
+The last operation is marked `WAS-PENDING` as well and represents the L2FIB entry that was cached until now.
+Since the bridge domain and interface dependencies are fulfilled, the L2FIB entry was configured.

 Confirm the running configuration with the `agentctl config retrieve` command.
 Partial output:
 ```json